RHansmann/Kirby-2.0---inheritance-of-blueprints/README.md

 Kirby-2.0---inheritance-of-blueprints
 =====================================

-Modification for implementing inheritance of blueprints in Kirby 2.0
+<b>Modification for implementing inheritance of blueprints in Kirby 2.0</b>

 Exchange the origin "blueprints.php" file in directory panel/lib by the file provided with this repository.
 After this You will be able to merge several blueprint files with a master file.